daisybio/namco/README.md

 ### Documentation:

 If you have questions on how to start your analysis in Namco, check out our Youtube screencast or detailed user-manual!
-If you encounter issues during the usage of Namco, please post an issue with detailed explanaition in this repository.
+If you encounter issues during the usage of Namco, please post an issue with detailed explanation in this repository.

 Google document with information on all tabs: https://docs.google.com/document/d/1A_3oUV7xa7DRmPzZ-J-IIkk5m1b5bPxo59iF9BgBH7I/edit?usp=sharing